The world moves

 Yale University · Connecticut, United States

 One of the world's foremost medical anthropologists, holding the William K. Lanman Jr. Chair at Yale University.
-Author of seven books and editor of thirteen, her decades of ethnographic research on IVF, surrogacy, and cross-border reproductive travel place her among the founding scholars of GIEHM's field.
+Author of seven books and editor of fifteen, her decades of ethnographic research on IVF and cross-border reproductive travel place her among the founding scholars of GIEHM's field.

 • Computational Demography